How to Speed up Suffusion and WordPress show you how to improve Suffusion theme and WordPress performance for your site.

 - WP 4.2+ Emojis functionality

-Important: Please note that if you use a cache plugin to minimize your css files make sure you disable this option here.
+Note: If you use a cache plugin to minimize your css files make sure you disable this option here.

 The following image shows you what you should select.